antofon/100-days-of-code/r3-log.md

 ### R3D12: June 22, 2018 Friday
 React Router tutorials and thorough reading of "You Don't Know JS: ES6 & Beyond

+### R3D13: June 27, 2018 Wednesday
+Moved on from React Router to Google Map APIs for my #udacity FEND